-In addition, the FHFA, the regulatory body of the Federal Home Loan Banks ("FHLBs"), began exploring changes to federal regulations in December 2010, augmented by an additional proposed advisory bulletin in 2012 on FHLB lending to insurers.
-The FHFA published a proposed rule amending its regulation of FHLB membership on September 12, 2014, and issued its final rule on FHLB membership on January 12, 2016, with an effective date of February 19, 2016.
+In addition, the FHFA, the regulatory body of the Federal Home Loan Banks ("FHLBs"), issued its final rule that amended its regulation on FHLB membership on January 12, 2016, with an effective date of February 19, 2016.
 FHLB membership provides a low-cost alternative funding source for our businesses.
 Changes in these laws and regulations, or in interpretations thereof in the United States, can be made for the benefit of the consumer, or for other reasons, at the expense of the insurer and thus could have a material adverse effect on our financial condition and results of operations.
 These FHFA regulations also impose general eligibility requirements for FHLB membership which, if not met, would render an institution ineligible for FHLB membership.
 Under these provisions an insurance company member must, among other things, meet certain financial condition requirements under the FHFA regulations.
 The FHLB could determine that the financial condition of one of our insurers is such that the FHLB deems it is not safe to make advances to the insurer, which would effectively eliminate a funding source for our businesses.

-Regulators in the United States and internationally have developed criteria under which they are subjecting non-bank financial companies, including insurance companies, that are deemed systemically important to higher regulatory capital requirements and stricter prudential standards.
+Regulators in the United States and internationally have developed criteria under which they are subjectingnon-bank financial companies, including insurance companies, that are deemed systemically important to higher regulatory capital requirements and stricter prudential standards.
 Although neither we nor any of our subsidiaries have been designated systemically important, we cannot predict whether we or any of our subsidiaries will be deemed systemically important in the future or how such a designation would impact our business, results of operations, cash flows or financial condition.